mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

     - controller, chip sets in the devices themselves or main circuit board (also called motherboard)
     - adapter, cards plugged into the motherboard

-- main memory is a temporary storage device that holds program and data when executed by the processor, physically, it is a collection of dynamic random access memory (DRAM) chips, and logically, it is a linear array of bytes with its own unique address (also called array index)
+- main memory is a temporary storage device that holds program and data when executed by the processor, physically, it is a collection of dynamic random-access memory (DRAM) chips, and logically, it is a linear array of bytes with its own unique address (also called array index)

 - processor, or central processing unit (CPU), is the engine that interprets and executes the machine-level instructions stored in the main memory